 18.2 Securities—Rule 10b-5 Claim

-The plaintiff alleges that the defendant defrauded [him] [her] [other pronoun] [it] by [describe the plaintiff’s “10b-5” claim].
+The plaintiff [name] alleges that the defendant [name] defrauded [him] [her] [other pronoun] by [describe the plaintiff’s 10b-5 claim].
 This is referred to as “the plaintiff’s 10b-5 claim.”

-To succeed on this claim, the plaintiff has the burden of proving each of the following five elements by a preponderance of the evidence:
+To succeed on this claim, the plaintiff [name] has the burden of proving each of the following five elements by a preponderance of the evidence:

-First, the defendant [made an untrue statement of a material fact] [omitted a material fact necessary under the circumstances to keep the statements that were made from being misleading] in connection with the [purchase] [sale] of securities;
+First, the defendant [name] [made an untrue statement of material fact] [omitted a material fact necessary under the circumstances to keep the statements that were made from being misleading] in connection with the [purchase] [sale] of securities;

-Second, the defendant acted [knowingly] [knowingly or recklessly] [recklessly];
+Second, the defendant [name] acted [knowingly] [knowingly or recklessly] [recklessly];

-Third, I defendant [used] [caused the use of] [an instrumentality of interstate commerce, such as mail, telephone, or internet] [a facility of a national securities exchange] in connection with the [purchase] [sale] of securities, regardless of whether the [instrumentality] [facility] itself was used to make an untrue statement or a material omission;
+Third, the defendant [name] [used] [caused the use of] [an instrumentality of interstate commerce, such as mail, telephone, or internet] [a facility of a national securities exchange] in connection with the [purchase] [sale] of securities, regardless of whether the [instrumentality] [facility] itself was used to make an untrue statement or a material omission;

-FourtIhe plaintiff justifiably relied on [the defendant’s untrue statement of a material fact] [the defendant’s omission to state a necessary material fact] in [buying] [selling] securities; and
+Fourth, the plaintiff [name] justifiably relied on [the defendant [name]’s untrue statement of a material fact] [the defendant [name]’s omission to state a necessary material fact] in [buying] [selling] securities; and

-FiftIhe defendant’s [misrepresentation] [omission] caused the plaintiff to suffer damages.
+Fifth, the defendant [name]’s [misrepresentation] [omission] caused the plaintiff [name] to suffer damages.

-If you find that the plaintiff has proved each of these elements, your verdict should be for the plaintiff.
-If, on the other hand, you find that the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.
+If you find that the plaintiff [name] has proved each of these elements, your verdict should be for the plaintiff [name].
+If, on the other hand, you find that the plaintiff [name] has failed to prove any of these elements, your verdict should be for the defendant [name].

 Comment

-See Retail Wholesale & Dep’t Store Union Local 338 Retirement Fund v.
+See Retail Wholesale & Dep’t Store Union Local 338 Ret.
+Fund v.
 Hewlett-Packard Co., 845 F.3d 1268, 1274 (9th Cir.
 2017) (listing elements of claim).

-See Instruction 18.1 (Securities—Purpose and Definitions) for definitions of “security,” “10b-5 claim,” “misrepresentation,” “omission,” “in connection with,” and “instrumentality of interstate commerce.”
+See Instruction 18.1 (Securities—Purpose and Selected Definitions) for definitions of “security,” “10b-5 claim,” “misrepresentation,” “omission,” “in connection with,” and “instrumentality of interstate commerce.”
 National security exchanges include the New York Stock Exchange and the NASDAQ Stock Market.
+See Instruction 18.5 (Securities—Knowingly and Recklessly) for

+definitions of “knowingly” and “recklessly.”

-See 15 U.S.C. § 78j(b) (making it unlawful to use deceptive device in connection with purchase or sale of security) and 17 C.F.R. § 240.10b-5 (making it unlawful to use device to defraud, to make untrue statement or omission of material fact, or to engage in fraudulent act in connection with purchase or sale of security).
+See 15 U.S.C. § 78j(b) (making it unlawful to use any deceptive device in connection with purchase or sale of security); 17 C.F.R. § 240.10b-5 (making it unlawful to use device to defraud, to make untrue statement or omission of material fact, or to engage in fraudulent act in connection with purchase or sale of security).
 In Gray v.
 First Winthrop Corp., 82 F.3d 877, 884 (9th Cir.
 1996), the Ninth Circuit confirmed that the elements described in this instruction are required to prove a 10b-5 claim.

 A defendant “makes” a statement if the defendant has ultimate authority over the statement, including its content and whether and how to communicate it.
 Janus Capital Grp., Inc. v.
 First Derivative Traders, 564 U.S. 135, 142 (2011).
 A plaintiff must show that a defendant had control over the statement; a defendant’s significant involvement in the preparation of a prospectus containing an untrue or misleading statement is not enough to show that the defendant “made” that statement.
 Id.

 A defendant also may be liable if the defendant disseminates a false statement with the intent to defraud.
 Lorenzo v.
-S.E.C., 587 U.S. 71, 74 (2019).
+SEC., 587 U.S. 71, 74 (2019).
 Where a defendant does not “make” a statement but disseminates information that is “understood to contain material untruths,” such conduct can fall within the scope of a 10b-5 claim.
 Id. at 78; see also id. at 81 (“[U]sing false representations to induce the purchase of securities would seem a paradigmatic example of securities fraud.”).